AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 losing the energy of light quanta from distant cosmic objects.

-The simplest explanation would be the loss of energy by the interaction of photons with intergalactic matter .
+The simplest explanation would be the loss of energy by the interaction of photons with intergalactic matter.
 However, such collisions of

 photons with other particles would also lead to a change in their

-momentum, ie to their scattering and thus to the blurring of the image of the source , which is not observed - the
+momentum, ie to their scattering and thus to the blurring of the image of the source, which is not observed - the

 images of even the most distant objects are sharp.
 The most

-common hypothesis was the " aging " or "fatigue" of
+common hypothesis was the "aging" or "fatigue" of photons from distant galaxies during their long

 particles carrying away part of its energy (eg a